Altinity grabs $4M seed to build cloud version of ClickHouse open source data warehouse – TechCrunch

 As the company describes it, “Altinity.Cloud offers immediate access to production-ready ClickHouse clusters with expert enterprise support during every aspect of the application lifecycle.”
 It also helps with application design and implementation and production assistance in essence combining the consulting side of the house with the cloud service.

-The company was launched in 2017 by CTO Alexander Zaitsev, who had created and open sourced ClickHouse.
+The company was launched in 2017 by CTO Alexander Zaitsev, who was one of the early adopters of ClickHouse.
 Up until now the startup has been bootstrapped with revenue from the services business.

 Hodges came on board last year after a stint at VMware because he saw a company with tremendous potential, and his background in cloud services made him a good person to lead the company as it built the cloud product and moved into its next phase.